 All Barefoot Saddles are designed anatomically to follow the horse's topline and they are flexible in all directions - without a rigid tree.
 They adjust themselves ideally according to the horse's back and allow freedom of the shoulder as well as lifting of the back.
 Columnar vertebrae as well as withers stay free of pressure; also the shoulder and the loin area aren't restricted.
 The Barefoot saddle positions the rider into the perfect saddle area, between the withers and 15th vertebrae, thus aiding the horse in carrying his weight.

 The horse should ideally not have any weight bearing beyond T14 but definitely no saddle should load the horse's loin area behind the last rib (T 18).
-The area on the horse's back equipped to carry us the most comfortably is between the 9th and 14th thoracic vertebrae.
+The area on the horse's back that is equipped to carry us the most comfortably is between the 9th and 14th thoracic vertebrae.
 This area is in fact a lot smaller than most of us think.
 This is particularly true if you own a horse that is short in the back.
 The further we move away from the horse's center of gravity the more likely it is that soundness problems will occur.
 The Barefoot Saddle wraps the rider's weight around the horse's center of gravity.
 If you look at your buttocks and upper thighs and compare the size of that area with the panels of a treed saddle you might find that the treeless rider actually distributes his/her weight over a larger area than the rider in a conventional saddle.

 Saddle Slippage & Security?